adenueltech/StarkQuest/README.md

 ### Manual Testing

 1. Start the development server:

    ```bash
    npm run dev
    ```

 2. Connect your StarkNet wallet (ArgentX or Braavos)

-3. Create a new bounty using the "Post Bounty" form
+3. Create a new bounty using the "Create Bounty" form

 4. Apply to bounties as a hunter